Realisations of posets and tameness: Betti diagrams of vector spaces valued functors.

-We finish this long article with our key theorem describing how to determine Betti diagrams of functors indexed by realisations of finite type posets that admit discretisable resolutions.
-Our main result is that for such functors the Koszul complex can also be used for this purpose, similarly to functors indexed by upper semilattices (see~\ref{fjgdkvfkdcmv}).
-The key reason for this is the following fact: functors indexed by realisations have natural grid-like discretisations that can be refined in a way that every set of parents of an element having an ancestor also has a product in the refinement.
+We finish this article with our key theorem describing how to determine Betti diagrams of functors indexed by realisations of finite-type posets that admit discretisable resolutions.
+For such functors, Koszul complexes can be used, similarly to the case of functors indexed by upper semilattices (see Corollary~\ref{fjgdkvfkdcmv}).
+The main reason for this is the following fact: functors indexed by realisations have natural grid-like discretisations that can be refined in a way that every set of parents of an element having an ancestor also has a product in the refinement.